ihimanshubhutani/drawWidMe/README.md

 ## 🤝 Contributing

 ❤️ You are always welcome if you want to Contribue or join this project, raise Issues or to Request for new feature !
-Treat This project as Your Own :fire: <br />Feel free to check [issues page](https://github.com/ihimanshubhutani/drawWidMe/issues).
+Contribute and Treat This project as Your Own :fire: <br />Feel free to check [issues page](https://github.com/ihimanshubhutani/drawWidMe/issues).
 You can also take a look at the [contributing guide](https://github.com/ihimanshubhutani/drawWidMe/blob/master/CONTRIBUTING.md).

 ## Show your support